Ruwanga Samath

 Ruwanga Nirashad Samath is an American record producer and songwriter born in Sri Lanka.
 He is best known for his music in blockbuster movies such as Fast Five and Ted.

-Biography

 Early life

 Ruwanga was born in Sri Lanka, into a musically influenced environment.
 Through his mother, Renuka, who is a musician, young Ruwanga was surrounded by some of the best musicians in the country.
 At the height of the country's unstable political atmosphere and civil war, his family decided to and eventually moved to Pasadena, CA when he was 12.
 Since then, Ruwanga attended John Muir High School before moving to La Verne, California, and graduating from Bonita High School.
 After High School, Ruwanga attended Cal State San Bernardino for a semester until he dropped out to pursue a career in music.

 Career

 Music in Film

 Ruwanga has either composed and produced music for over 50 movies including the end title songs for movies such as Fast Five (Universal Pictures) Busta Rhymes, Don Omar and J. Doe titled "How we Roll, Morgan Spurlock's The Greatest Movie Ever Sold (Sony Pictures) "CameraBuggin" features Big Boi from the legendary Outkast, as well as Matt & Kim, Reality High (Netflix) &Gideon's Army (HBO).
 He has also placed songs in movies such as TED (Universal Pictures), Spare Parts (Lionsgate), Tower Heist (Universal Pictures), You're Next (Lionsgate), Generation Iron, Saw IV (Lionsgate), Christmas in Compton, Son of Morning, Doubletime & Wonder(Lionsgate).